transcom/mymove-docs/docs/frontend/testing/writing-playwright-tests-for-milmove.md

   await expect(page.getByText('Edit')).toHaveCount(2);
 ```
 ### Accessing Traces in CircleCI
-Unfortunately, [playwright traces do not load in
+Unfortunately, [Playwright traces do not load in
 CircleCI](https://github.com/microsoft/playwright/issues/18108).
 The
 workaround is to download them to your developer machine and then run